François Coty: Perfumer

 By combining natural essences and synthetic products from suppliers such as Firmenich, he was able to reduce the costs of production.
 He is considered as the creator of modern perfumery.
 His perfumes, in their Lalique and Baccarat bottles, were aimed at the luxury market, but he also sold perfume in smaller, plainer bottles affordable to middle and working-class women.
 Coty perfume bottles, though mass-produced, were carefully designed to convey an image of luxury and prestige.
 Coty also invented the idea of a fragrance set, a gift box containing identically scented items, such as a perfume and matching powder, soap, cream, and cosmetics.

 Coty summed up his approach to business when he said:

 Give a woman the best product to be made, market it in the perfect flask, beautiful in its simplicity yet impeccable in its taste, ask a reasonable price for it, and you will witness the birth of a business the size of which the world has never seen.

 In 1908, Coty relocated his manufacturing headquarters to Suresnes, just outside Paris.
 He acquired property in the area and began to build what would become "La cité des Parfums", a large complex of laboratories and factories that manufactured his products.
 "La cité" had 9,000 employees and was able to manufacture up to 100,000 bottles a day.
 This allowed Coty to meet the burgeoning demand for his products in France and abroad.
 On the eve of the First World War, Coty perfumes were No. 1 in the world, with branches in Moscow, New York, London and Buenos Aires, and François Coty was already very rich.
-In 1913, his exclusive agent in the United States since 1910, Benjamin Levy, assisted him in the creation of Coty Inc. in Delaware.
+In 1913, his exclusive agent in the United States since 1910, Benjamin Levy, assisted him in the creation of Coty. in Delaware.
 In 1917, during the turmoil of the Russian Revolution, his stores, factories, stocks, accounts and deposits at the Crédit Lyonnais in Moscow (nearly 4 million francs at the time) were confiscated by the Bolsheviks.